-Resin art is an intriguing form of art that produces gorgeous, highly glossy art in the form of jewelry, geodes, river tables, coasters, cutting boards and more.
+Resin crafting is an intriguing form of art that produces gorgeous, highly glossy pieces in the form of jewelry, geodes, river tables, coasters, cutting boards and more.
 If you have ever considered getting into resin art, some of the questions you might have include:

-- What do I need to start resin art?
+- What do I need to start making resin art?

-- What kind of resin should I buy?
+- What kind of resin should I buy for my project?

-- What kind of resin art should I start with?
+- What brand of resin should I purchase?

 Resin Art Supplies for Beginners

-Let's start with your list of what you will need to buy to make resin art.
+Let's start with your resin supply list of what you will need to buy, to make resin art.

 - Mixing cups

 - Resin colorants